quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p How does the TDC algorithm behave on Baird's counterexample?
 ??x
 On Baird’s counterexample, the PBE falls to zero as intended.
-However, the individual components of the parameter vector do not approach zero and remain far from the optimal value \(w^*\).
+However, the individual components of the parameter vector do not approach zero and remain far from the optimal value $w^*$.

 ---